angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 There is one final point I wish to touch on which is learning Doomsday piles (sometimes referred to as stacks).
 The first questions that people tend to ask other than "what is the currently played standard list?" is often "what are the basic piles?".
-The key mechanics are explained here on the wiki already and my last article went over some of them briefly but people then ask for more.
+The key mechanics are explained here on the Wiki already and my last article went over some of them briefly but people then ask for more.
 One question that is asked is "can I get a list of piles please?